 Gavan Watson, Director

-Gavan is a third-generation naturalist who grew up in Southern Ontario before moving to the St. John’s area in 2018.
-With an earned PhD in Environmental Education from York University (Toronto, ON), Gavan is a recognized expert on the human dimensions of birding, having studied birders and their birding practices for his doctoral work.
+Gavan is a third-generation naturalist who grew up in Southern Ontario.
+With an earned PhD in Environmental Education from York University, he is a recognized expert on the human dimensions of birding, having studied birders and their birding practices for his doctoral work.
 The results of this work have been reported in the popular press and in journals like Ontario Birds and Environmental Education Research.
 Gavan has worked to introduce others to the natural world, including developing and teaching a popular experiential course on the Natural History of Toronto, as well as leading tours for Quest Nature Tours to locations across North and Central America.
 Gavan is a father of two young boys and lives on a property that backs prime Bakeapple habitat.

 Dave Wilson, Director

-Growing up on a small farm in southern Manitoba, Dave was surrounded by wild and domesticated animals, and quickly developed a passion for the natural world.
-After leaving home, he studied the behaviour of animals around the world, ranging from ground squirrels in Manitoba, tree squirrels in the Yukon, and frogs in Ontario, to birds in Australia and the Americas.
+Growing up on a small farm, Dave was surrounded by wild and domesticated animals, and quickly developed a passion for the natural world.
+He has studied the behaviour of animals around the world, ranging from ground squirrels in Manitoba, tree squirrels in the Yukon, and frogs in Ontario, to birds in Australia and the Americas.
 He joined Memorial University as an Assistant Professor of animal behaviour in 2014, and has been conducting research on local landbirds and seabirds ever since.
 Much of his research has been conducted in the MUN Botanical Garden, which has allowed him to engage members of the public in local research activities and conservation issues.
-He is excited to expand his public engagement as a director of Nature Newfoundland and Labrador.
+He is excited to expand his public engagement with Nature NL.

 Nature NL Support